 Collusion with Public and Private Ownership and Innovation

-We argue that public ownership gives firms the option to collude and engage in rent seeking.
-However, the option to collude on existing technologies.
-While this option can enhance firm value, it also reduces the commitment to develop new ones, and could destroy firm value.
+We argue that public ownership helps firms collude and engage in rent seeking.
+However, the option to collude on existing technologies reduces the commitment to develop new ones, and could destroy firm value.
 We show that the latter effect dominates when a new technology's expected profitability is intermediate, public ownership destroys value enhancing innovations and private ownership dominates.
-The collusion that public ownership facilitates increases firm value for technologies appearing either only marginally or very attractive, resulting in a U-shaped relation between the attractiveness of innovation and the preference for public ownership.
-Control via equity stakes could also facilitate rent seeking, but is an imperfect substitute.
-The main predictions of our model are consistent with empirical patterns and shed light on several puzzling stylized facts.
+The collusion that public ownership facilitates increases firm value for technologies appearing either only marginally or very attractive, resulting in a U-shaped relation between the attractiveness of innovation and public ownership.
+While buying equity stakes also facilitates collusion, it is an imperfect substitute.
+Our main predictions are consistent with empirical patterns and shed light on several puzzling stylized facts.

 Keywords: Public and Private Ownership, Innovation, Collusion